-Length:Write at least 10 double-spaced pages, besides any appendicesAppendices:Place references, graphs, or tables in appendices (not within the text)Font:Use Times New Roman, 12 pt.Margins:Set 1 inch
+Length:At least 10 double-spaced pages, aside from appendices.
+There's no upper limit.Appendices:Place references, graphs, or tables in appendices (not within the text)Font:Times New Roman, 12 pt.Margins:1 inch

 Suggestions

 You may incorporate preliminary ideas and analyses on your city from the weekly problem sets.
 You may use and cite additional bibliography for this case study.